What we know about the deadly factory explosion in Louisville, Kentucky

 What happened?

-The explosion happened around 3 p.m. and was felt miles away in Jeffersonville, Indiana, according to CNN affiliate WLKY.
+The explosion happened around 3 p.m. and was felt miles away in Jeffersonville, Indiana, according to WLKY.
 It was extremely loud and blew out the windows of several nearby businesses.

 Twelve people were injured and taken to the hospital, according to the mayor’s office.
 Only one was still hospitalized Wednesday evening, University of Louisville Hospital spokesperson Heather Fountaine told CNN.